Serapieum-of-alex/Hapi/docs/00Installation.rst

 https://conda.io/docs/user-guide/tasks/manage-environments.html

-If you are planning to make changes and contribute to the development of wflow, it is best to make a git clone of the repository, and do a editable install in the location of you clone.
+If you are planning to make changes and contribute to the development of Hapi, it is best to make a git clone of the repository, and do a editable install in the location of you clone.
 This will not move a copy to your Python installation directory, but instead create a link in your Python installation pointing to the folder you installed